embark-framework/embark-site/source/docs/contracts_testing.md

 You can run specs with ``embark test``.
 Invoking this command runs all the test files under ``test/``.
 You can also run a specific test file with `embark test <path/test_filename.js>`.

-Pass the `--gasDetails` option to `embark test` to have the gas cost printed for each contract deployment.
+Pass the `--gasDetails` option to `embark test` to have the gas cost printed for each contract deployment when running the tests.

 By default, tests are run using an Ethereum simulator (ganache).
 You can use the `--node` option to change that behavior.
 Passing `--node embark` to `embark test` will use the Ethereum node associated with an already running embark process.
 You can also specify a custom endpoint, for example:
 `embark test --node ws://localhost:8556`.